 Certificate hash algorithm value can be found from the IdP generated metadata XML.

 Nameid format value can be found from the IdP generated metadata XML.
-This value is typically Transient.
+This value is typically Transient or Unspecified.

-Use Nameid for person identification In case of Yes, persons are identified by their NameId identifier and you do not need to specify person identification attributes below.
+Use Nameid for person identification In case of Yes, persons in the identity provider are identified by their NameId identifier and you do not need to specify person identification attributes below.

 Person identification attribute(s) value can be found from the IdP generated metadata XML.
 The attribute can for example be name or email address.
 This is used to identify person.